-Not surprisingly, there are plenty of excellent Mexican restaurants in Cancun, but, more specifically, the Yucatan region has a particularly strong culinary tradition and you can see that reflected on the menus around town.
-Seafood and fish restaurants abound and fine dining is also to be had all over, hardly surprising perhaps, since we’re talking a luxury destination on the coast.
-Cancun offers a wide array of international cuisine, and if you’re feeling a little homesick there are always the familiar burger and pizza joints.
+Not surprisingly, there are plenty of excellent Mexican restaurants in Cancun, but, more specifically, the Yucatan region has a particularly strong culinary tradition, and you can see that reflected on the menus around town.
+Seafood and fish restaurants abound, and fine dining is also to be had all over, hardly surprising perhaps since we’re talking a luxury destination on the coast.
+Cancun offers a wide array of international cuisine, and if you’re feeling a little homesick, there are always the familiar burger and pizza joints.

-The luxury hotels offer all manner of fine dining in luxurious surroundings, but it’s also worth checking out the downtown restaurants, both because you can often find equally good fare at lower prices and because it’s nice to have a change of scene both on the street and in the restaurant.
-For great value Mexican food in a casual setting try Habanero’s; the tacos, enchiladas, Habanero sauce, and friendly service make for a pleasant and inexpensive evening.
+The luxury hotels offer all manner of fine dining in luxurious surroundings.
+Still, it’s also worth checking out the downtown restaurants, both because you can often find equally good fare at lower prices and because it’s nice to have a change of scene both on the street and in the restaurant.
+For great value Mexican food in a casual setting, try Habanero’s; the tacos, enchiladas, Habanero sauce, and friendly service make for a pleasant and inexpensive evening.
 If you’re looking for upscale dining in elegant surroundings, El Conquistador at the Royal Mayan Resort would almost certainly be more to your taste.

 Superb Mexican and international cuisine, great seafood, and first-class service combine for a great dining experience.
 The Caesar salad is a tasty starter, the steaks are excellent, the tequila shrimp was a delicious discovery, and the Chilean sea bass is superb.
 Add great deserts, table-side service, and soothing live classic guitar, and it isn’t easy to beat.
 As an Italian food lover, I decided to check out the highly-recommended La Dolce Vita and was not disappointed.